dotdwebo/mini-todo-app/README.md

 ***
 ## Run the Application

-1. Change your directory to the repo located:
+1. Change your directory to where the repo is.:

 ```
    cd mini-todo-app